The Nockberge Biosphere Park

 The SDGs are a global call to action to end poverty and hunger, to protect the planet and to create peace and prosperity for all.
 They recognise the urgency, necessity and value of learning and collaboration.

-Here in the Nockberge Biosphere Reserve, our UNESCO Biosphere helps to broaden public understanding of the Sustainable Development Goals.
+Here in the Nockberge Biosphere Park, our UNESCO Biosphere helps to broaden public understanding of the Sustainable Development Goals.
 By showing the biosphere in action through our partnerships and programme, we demonstrate how the SDGs can be achieved and what kind of knowledge can be gained along the way.